PabloPineda6/Cypress_Learning/README.md

 1. Open the therminal and type: `npm init`, and fill the information required (any info can be eddited or added later in the package.json file)
 2. Install Cypress by typing: `npm install cypress` (the version installed can be checked in the package.json file)

-- Delete option not used in the file package.json, under the option `"scripts": The option "test": "echo "Error: no test specified" && exit 1"` won't be used, Let's delete it and place this two commands:
+- Delete option not used in the file package.json, under the option **"scripts"**: The option `"test": "echo "Error: no test specified" && exit 1"` won't be used, Let's delete it and place this two commands to configure how to run the project through the command window or terminal:
 `"cy:open": "cypress open",
 "cy:run": "cypress run"`